ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 * All requests to the server nodes are routed to the leader

 ???
+How does the consul server cluster communicate with each other?

+This brings us to the Consensus protocol.

 The servers in each datacenter are all part of a single Raft peer set.
-This means that they work together to elect a single leader, a selected server which has extra duties.
+This means that they work together to elect a single leader.

 The leader is responsible for processing all queries and transactions.

-Transactions must also be replicated to all peers as part of the consensus protocol.
-Because of this requirement, when a non-leader server receives an RPC request, it forwards it to the cluster leader.
+Replicating all data to all peers as part of the consensus protocol.

+* when a non-leader server receives an RPC request, it forwards it to the cluster leader.

 ---
 name: Introduction-to-Consul-Multi-DC